Global Sector Lead, Rail

-I manage engineering company Bechtel’s infrastructure business in Europe and Africa.
-A big part of that business is transport in all its forms including railways, aviation, roads, bridges, and tunnels.
+I manage Bechtel’s rail business.
 My team identifies opportunities for new work, we put together a proposal and then we bid for it.
-Once we’ve won a project, I have to put the right team on the job that will deliver exactly what the customer needs.
+Once we’ve won a project, I have to put the right team on the job that will deliver exactly what our customer needs.
 I’m lucky enough to visit our existing and potential new projects in many different countries and see the fantastic work our teams are doing.

-I’ve spent two-thirds of my career in transport, firstly project managing the Central Artery highway in Boston, US, then I worked on London’s St Pancras Station refurbishment and extension as a project manager, as part of the programme to build the UK’s High Speed 1 railway.
-After that I was project director for the overall programme, responsible for final completion.
+I’ve spent two-thirds of my career in transport, firstly project managing the Central Artery highway in Boston, US, then I worked on London’s St Pancras Station refurbishment and extension as a project manager, as part of the program to build the UK’s High Speed 1 railway.
+After that I was project director for the overall program, responsible for final completion.
 I then moved to Crossrail, working in a series of roles leading up to becoming the central section delivery director, responsible for the delivery of £7.5bn worth of infrastructure in central London.
-And prior to my present role, I led Bechtel’s rail business.

 I love building tangible things that make a direct and positive impact on people’s lives.
 Transport is a fundamental part of successful and vibrant communities and being able to contribute to that is a fantastic way of earning a living.

 I’ve worked on such a variety of jobs and on each one I’ve thought ‘It doesn’t get any better than this’, but then I’ve moved onto the next one and it’s been even better than the last one!
 I wouldn’t want to be doing anything else.